pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 That is all for this guide.
 I hope you learned a few things and find interesting articles.
 Good luck with the creation of your network engine!

 See you next week for more!

+Edit: Thanks to the redditors for the [feedback](https://www.reddit.com/r/gamedev/comments/d1oz18/beginners_guide_to_game_networking/).
+I tried to take it into account.